jeffreyhanson/raptr/cran-comments.md

     data   3.9Mb
     libs   5.4Mb

-  The ./data directory contains case-study data for a vignette.
-Although a seperate package could be created to store the case-study data, this seems unnecessary because it would just contain 3 objects.
+  +data: The ./data directory contains case-study data for a vignette.
+Although a seperate package could be created to store the case-study data, this seems unnecessary because the datsets are used in both package testing in the vignette.
 I would prefer to keep the datasets in this pacakge for simplicity.

-  To improve performance, many functions in the package are written in C++.
+  +libs: To improve performance, many functions in the package are written in C++.
 This has resulted in a large ./libs folder.
 The ./libs folder could be reduced in size by rewriting the functions in R, however, this would severly reduce the useability of the package.
 I would prefer to keep the C++ functions and the large ./libs folder.

 ## Downstream dependencies
 This package is not present on CRAN and therefore has no pacakges depending on it.
-Consequently, there were no issues detected when running devtools::revdep_check().
+As a consequence, there were no issues detected when running devtools::revdep_check().
-The results of this are in ./revdep
+The results of this check are in ./revdep